In This Section

 - Pursue a business degree with a strong science background to uniquely contribute to a corporate environment

-With a median annual income of $112,000, a career related to pharmaceutical chemistry is financially rewarding, it is fulfilling in other ways as well.
+A career related to pharmaceutical chemistry is financially rewarding and fulfilling in other ways.
 The job market within larger pharmaceutical companies is always shifting—with both promising and challenging results for job seekers.
 Small companies, startups, and entrepreneurial ventures can offer exciting opportunities with their own variety of benefits.

 In this diverse field, you’ll have many options—and likely a lot of questions.
-You’re welcome to reach out to the Chemistry program contact, Voki Pophristic, PhD, at 215-596-8551 or firstname.lastname@example.org, or get information and assistance from the USciences Office of Career Services at 215-596-8735.
+You’re welcome to reach out to the chemistry program contact, Nathan Baird, PhD, at 215-596-7396 or email@example.com.
+You can also get information and assistance from the USciences Office of Career Services at 215-596-8735.

 University of the Sciences